broadinstitute/ml4h/model_zoo/DROID-RV/readme.md

     --output_dir {OUTPUT_FOLDER_PATH}
 ```

-A ready-to-run version of this command, filled in against the sample dataset in `test_data/` (pulled via git-lfs above), is provided in `run_training_example.sh`.
-It runs one epoch so it finishes quickly, as a demonstration rather than a trained model.
+A ready-to-run version of this command using synthetic test data is provided in `run_training_example.sh`.
+Running one epoch against the test data takes approximately *** minutes on a CPU.

 ```
 cd /ml4h/model_zoo/DROID-RV/
 ./run_training_example.sh
 ```

+The test script will output a model checkpoint to `../DROID-RV/training_example_output/` and takes approximately 1 hour to run on a CPU.